Code-Institute-Submissions/Pink-Floyd-Official-Milestone-Project/readme.md

-# Pink Floyd Official Site
+# Pink Floyd Official Site: Milestone Project

-## User Centric Frontend Development Milestone Project

-### Project Concept and planning
+## Project Concept

+## Project Planning
 The following outlines the initial plan for the User Centric Frontend development Milestone project based on building a static website for a 1960’s rock band.
 I’ve chosen ‘Pink Floyd’ because of the wealth of material available and the diverse and interesting imagery used by the band.
 Conducted 15/6/2018.

-#### Strategy Plane
+### Strategy Plane

 The business and customer objectives will be defined within this section.

-##### Business Objectives
+#### Business Objectives

-*Who are our target audience?*  Current and potential fans *What is compelling site visitors to come to the site?* The opportunity to see and hear music from the back catalogue and from the latest releases.
+* *Who are our target audience?*  Current and potential fans
+* *What is compelling site visitors to come to the site?* The opportunity to see and hear music from the back catalogue and from the latest releases.
 Additionally, the opportunity to hire the band to perform at events.
-*Why is this site different from our competitors?* This is the ‘official’ band site therefore new material releases from the band will debut here first.
+* *Why is this site different from our competitors?* This is the ‘official’ band site therefore new material releases from the band will debut here first.
 Additionally, allowing fans to hire the band to perform at events and functions.

-*Baseline business objectives:*
+##### Baseline business objectives:
 *	Showcase band materials (music and videos)
 *	Allow band hiring for events and functions (weddings and Xmas parties).
 *	Increase fan base
 *	Increase online presence

-##### User Objectives
+#### User Objectives

-*What content are you wanting on the site?*  Band information, tour dates, biographies, music catalogue and videos, additional links and information.
+* *What content are you wanting on the site?*  Band information, tour dates, biographies, music catalogue and videos, additional links and information.

-*Baseline user needs:*
+##### Baseline user needs:
 *	Access to new releases and music back catalogue
 *	Videos of the band performing
 *	Images of the band/members